-Avoid bar soaps and foamy cleansers especially during the winter.
-In fact during the winter, if your cleanser foams you probably want to avoid it.
-A gentle cleanser that is free of sulfates is a good choice.
-Also try using face oils such as argan, avocado or sunflower; add about 20 to 30 drops of these oils to your cleanser and shake it up.
-Your skin will benefit from the extra hydration and the outer layers will be cleaned without stripping off the valuable moisture below the surface.
+Avoid bar soaps and foamy cleansers, especially during the winter.
+In fact, if your cleanser foams during the winter, you probably want to avoid it.
+A gentle cleanser that is free of sulfates is also a good choice.
+Also, try using face oils such as argan, avocado, or sunflower; add about 20 to 30 drops of these oils to your cleanser and shake it up.
+Your skin will benefit from the extra hydration, and the outer layers will be cleaned without stripping off the valuable moisture below the surface.

-Try washing your face only once a day at bedtime.
-It’s best to clean your skin of all the pollutants and makeup before you go to bed.
-Then nourish with moisturizers.
-This will help your skin repair itself while you sleep.
-And don’t wash your face in the morning.
-Let your skin’s natural oils surface and leave them in place.
+Try washing your face only once a day at bedtime because it’s best to clean your skin of all the pollutants and makeup before you go to bed.
+Then nourish with moisturizers to help your skin repair itself while you sleep.
+And don’t wash your face in the morning; let your skin’s natural oils surface and leave them in place.
 Do not strip them away in the morning with cleansers or toners.
 And a side benefit is that your skincare budget will benefit from one facial wash a day.

 If your skin is very dry, you do not need to use a toner this time of year.
 Just rinse well with warm water.
-If you like the feel of a toner, just avoid those that have alcohol.
-Although some select alcohols such as Cetyl, Cetearyl and Stearyl can be somewhat hydrating, be careful.
-Many alcohols are just not suitable for the face.
-In fact, if your toner has SD alcohol 40, ethanol or isopropyl alcohol, it might be best to not use them at all.
+If you like the feel of a toner, avoid those that have alcohol.
+And while some select alcohols such as Cetyl, Cetearyl, and Stearyl can be somewhat hydrating, be careful because many alcohols are just not suitable for the face.
+If your toner has SD alcohol 40, ethanol, or isopropyl alcohol, it might be best not to use them at all.
 These will dry the top layers of the skin and dehydrate even oily skin types.
 There is also the likelihood that these alcohols can cause inflammation.
 Try an Aesop toner instead.

-Nourishing oils such as argan, avocado, grape seed, kukui, emu, marula, moringa are all amazing natural sources of moisture.
+Nourishing oils such as argan, avocado, grape seed, kukui, emu, marula, and moringa are all amazing natural sources of moisture.
 They are absorbed into the skin and are non-comedogenic (will not clog pores or cause breakouts).
-Unlike oil of the past (namely mineral oil, which is heavy and will often clog pores) these oils are more viscous and penetrate easily.
+Unlike the oils of the past (namely mineral oil, which is heavy and will often clog pores), these oils are more viscous and penetrate easily.

 Hyaluronic is an excellent humectant that draws moisture and holds it into the skin.
-In fact, it holds 1,000 times more moisture than any natural substance.
-Any ingredient with hyaluronic acid is a good choice.
-However, make sure it is in the top 5 ingredients.
-If it’s somewhere at the bottom, it’s not going to be as effective.
+In fact, it contains 1,000 times more moisture than any natural substance, so any ingredient with hyaluronic acid is a good choice.
+However, make sure it is in the top 5 ingredients because if it’s somewhere at the bottom, it will not be as effective.
 Some choices to consider are SkinCeuticals Hyaluronic Acid Intensifier or The Ordinary Hyaluronic Acid.

 Setting sprays have become popular in setting makeup.
-Some will just do that, “set” the makeup but there are some that will deliver hydration on the go.
+Some will just do that: “set” the makeup, but some will deliver hydration on the go.
 L’Occitane makes a face mist with hyaluronic acid and is alcohol-free.
 Or the Caudalie Grape Water, derived from organic grapes and plant water, moisturizes and soothes dry skin.
 Just spray once or twice on bare skin or over makeup.

-So embrace the cold weather and remember to layer both your body and your skin with protective ingredients.
-It will surely protect you from dry winter skin!
+So embrace the cold weather and remember to layer your body and skin with protective ingredients.
+It will indeed protect you from dry winter skin!